jenny-s51/react-topology/packages/module/patternfly-docs/content/examples/TopologyAnchors.md

 import './topology-example.css';

-**Note:** PatternFly's React Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).
+**Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

 ### Using custom anchors

-By default, Nodes use a default anchor `CenterAnchor` which use the center of the bounds of the node.
-A variety of anchors are provided for different node shapes that will set the anchor locations to the edge of the node.
+By default, nodes use a `CenterAnchor`, which uses the center of the bounds of the node.
+You can use a different anchor for a different node shape, which will set the anchor locations to the edge of the node.

 You can customize the start and end locations for edges on a node by specifying the anchors to use on the node.